 The free plan for Teams gives you online meetings, 100 participants on a call with a maximum duration of 60 minutes per call, and no recordings of your calls.

-However, if you want to get the best of Teams, you’d want the paid plan – Microsoft 365 Business Basic.
-This one is $5.00 per user per month.
-You’d get 300 participants with 24 hours duration per call.
+However, if you want to get the best of Teams, you’d want the paid plan – Microsoft Teams Essentials, which costs $4 per user per month.
+This plan offers unlimited group meetings for up to 30 hours with 300 participants.

 Verdict